czsmith/HVAC-Monitor/README.md

 The main blocks are:

 - Power supply to convert the 24 to 28 VAC power to 5VDC.
 For this, we take power from the power and common signals (red an blue in my case) and run it through a rectifier and into a LM2596S DC-DC buck converter.
-Since 28VAC peaks at 30VDC and this device is rated for 12 to 30VDC, I added two diodes to drop the incoming DC volatage by 2-3V.
+Since 28VAC peaks at 40VDC and this device is rated for 12 to 40VDC, I added two diodes to drop the incoming DC volatage by 2-3V.
-Also, during development, I'd like to power the monitor with a USB port so there's a jumper to disconnect the output of the buck converter from the 5V input on the ESP board.
+Also, during development, I like to power the monitor with a USB port so there's a jumper to disconnect the output of the buck converter from the 5V input on the ESP board.
 When pins 1&2 are jumpered, power is provided externally.
+When not jumpered, a USB cable plugged into the ESP board provides power.

 - Signal conditioners to isolate the input AC signals and convert them to levels the ESP can handle.
 I'm using 4N35 opto isolators, but any similar part would be fine.
 (I had a bunch lying around from a prior project).
 Since these are DC devices, a diode is needed along with the resistors to reduce the input current.
 If you use an AC opto isolator, the diode isn't necessary.
 There are two "common" terminals, one for the sensors and one for the power source.
 Jumping pins 1 and 2 connect these.
 This allows a separate power source from the thermostat. **BUT NOTE: the commons are connected in the LM2596S buck converter, so a separate floating power source is required if you use this option.**